adoostparast/CellR/README.md

 * **Alpha**
 Alpha is a term used for taking into account inter/intra cellular differences during the optimization process.
 Alpha=1 indicates lasso mode and Alpha=0 denotes ridge mode.

-# Installation
-CellR contains some dependencies.
-Please make sure to have the following packages installed on your machine before running CellR: dplyr, Matrix, Seurat, EdgeR, glmnet.

-CellR can be installed from source after downloading the CellR zip file using: install.packages("CellR_0.1.0.tar.gz")